tweep/inst-info/notes.md

 Research Focus: Computational infrastructure for large-scale genomic analysis

 http://pjtatlow.me has a good summary

+Nice work, thank you !